Federico Elaskar: Career

-Clarín stated in its April 21, 2013 report that it had concluded from its investigation that Elaskar is part of a Miami-based “business network” centered on Molinari's father, the Argentinian politician Carlos Molinari, a political ally of the Kirchners and a contributor to the U.S. presidential campaign of Barack Obama.
+Clarín stated in its April 21, 2013 report that it had concluded from its investigation that Elaskar is part of a Miami-based “business network” centered on Molinari's father, the Argentine politician Carlos Molinari, a political ally of the Kirchners and a contributor to the U.S. presidential campaign of Barack Obama.
 At the time of Clarín’s report, Elaskar was a shareholder in North America LLC and Conway SGI Capital LLC.
 Clarín noted the participation in both these firms of Smester, who had been convicted in the U.S. of mortgage fraud.

 According to corporate records, Elaskar was also Managing Member of a firm called Conway Global, which was registered as an LLC in Florida on December 6, 2011, and dissolved on September 28, 2012.
 His fellow director was Smester.
 Elaskar was also the Manager of Dunamis One Limited Liability Company, registered in Florida on February 16, 2012, and also now inactive.
 On February 3, 2011, Elaskar became director of Assure Investments Limited, registered in the U.K. on June 25, 2010.
 His predecessor in this position was identified as “Michael Clifford,” a name that Juan Gasparini, in his 2013 book about the corruption of the Kirchner government, identified as a “prestanombre,” or front name, which had appeared in the filing records of more than 1400 companies, and which might or might not be the name of a real person.
 Elaskar registered Avida Capital Markets Corporation in Florida on August 30, 2011, and dissolved it on September 28, 2012.